-If you haven't heard of the word "Lycra" yet, you most likely will during your journey as a cyclists.
-Lycra is a brand name for a spandex like fabric, also known as elastane.
-Most cycling garments feature this type of fabric due to it's high breath-ability, stretch-ability and moisture wicking properties.
-You can still find a ton of jerseys made out of polyester and nylon, as well as other fabrics including water resistant, wind blocking, and UV resistant fabrics.w
+If you haven't heard of the word "Lycra" yet, you most likely will during your journey as a cyclist.
+Lycra is a brand name for spandex like fabric, also known as elastane.
+Most cycling garments feature this type of fabric due to its high breath-ability, stretch-ability, and moisture-wicking properties.
+You can still find a ton of jerseys made out of polyester and nylon, as well as other fabrics including water-resistant, wind-blocking, and UV resistant fabrics.

 Synthetic / Recycled Materials